 - 20.1.
 Investigations made during the course of a valuation assignment must be appropriate for the purpose of the valuation assignment and the basis(es) of value.
 References to a valuation or valuation assignment in this standard include a valuation review. - 20.2.
 Sufficient evidence must be assembled by means such as inspection, inquiry, computation and analysis to ensure that the valuation is properly supported.
 When determining the extent of evidence necessary, professional judgement is required to ensure the information to be obtained is adequate for the purpose of the valuation. - 20.3.
 Limits may be agreed on the extent of the valuer's investigations.
 Any such limits must be noted in the scope of work.
 However, IVS 105 Valuation Approaches and Methods, para 10.7 requires valuers to perform sufficient analysis to evaluate all inputs and assumptions and their appropriateness for the valuation purpose.
 If limitations on investigations are so substantial that the valuer cannot sufficiently evaluate the inputs and assumptions, the valuation engagement must not state that it has been performed in compliance with IVS. - 20.4.
-When a valuation assignment involves reliance on information supplied by a party other than the valuer, consideration should be given as to whether the information is credible or that the information may otherwise be relied upon without adversely affecting the credibility of the valuation opinion.
-Significant inputs provided to the valuer (eg, by management/owners), may require consideration, investigation and/or corroboration.
-In cases where credibility or reliability of information supplied cannot be supported, such information should not be used. - 20.5.
+When a valuation assignment involves reliance on information supplied by a party other than the valuer, consideration should be given as to whether the information is credible or that the information may otherwise by relied upon without adversely affecting the credibility of the valuation opinion.
+Significant inputs provided to the valuer (eg, by management/owners) should be considered, investigated and/or corroborated.
+In cases where credibility or reliability of information supplied cannot be supported, consideration should be given as to whether or how such information is used. - 20.5.
 In considering the credibility and reliability of information provided, valuers should consider matters such as: - (a) the purpose of the valuation, - (b) the significance of the information to the valuation conclusion,

 - (c) the expertise of the source in relation to the subject matter, and - (d) whether the source is independent of either the subject asset and/or the recipient of the valuation (see IVS 101 Scope of Work, paras 20.3 (a)). - 20.6.
 The purpose of the valuation, the basis of value, the extent and limits on the investigations and any sources of information that may be relied upon are part of the valuation assignment's scope of work that must be communicated to all parties to the valuation assignment (see IVS 101 Scope of Work). - 20.7.
-If, during the course of an assignment, it becomes clear that the investigations included in the scope of work will not result in a credible valuation, or information to be provided by third parties is either unavailable or inadequate, the valuation assignment will not comply with IVS.
+If, during the course of an assignment, it becomes clear that the investigations included in the scope of work will not result in a credible valuation, or information to be provided by third parties is either unavailable or inadequate, or limitations on investigations are so substantial that the valuer cannot sufficiently evaluate the inputs and assumptions, the valuation assignment will not comply with IVS.